Year at a Glance for

 - GatorFutures Twitter: Join @GatorFutures to receive up-dates on career, post-secondary opportunities and scholarship information

-- US Entrance Requirements: Students who are considering attending an American institution, need to be aware that they need to have their application completed by early December.
-They also must have completed an SAT or ACT exam as part of their application.
-Considerable information is available at the Studying in the USA Section of the WGSS Counselling & Careers Website under the Post-Secondary heading.
+- US Entrance Requirements: If you are considering attending an American institution, you need to be aware that they need to have your completed application by early December.
+You will need to check if you are required to have taken either the SAT or the ACT assessment as part of your application.
+A number of institutions have waived this requirement for the 2022-2023 academic year Considerable information is available at the Studying in the USA Section of the WGSS Counselling & Careers Website under the Post-Secondary heading.

-- Language Challenge Exam: Students who came to Canada before completing Grade 9 and who cannot claim Grade 11 and/or 12 Language Credit are encouraged to consider taking the Language Challenge Exam.
-The Delta School District, in collaboration with the Coast-Metro Challenge Consortium, offers students the opportunity to write Language Challenge Exams.
-For additional information, see the “Language Challenge Exam Section” of the WGSS Counselling & Careers website or speak to a counsellor.
-You must register before the end of September to write this exam.
-The exam takes place at the end of January.
+- Language Challenge Exam: Students who came to Canada before completing Grade 9 and who cannot claim Grade 11 and/or 12 External Language Credit are encouraged to consider taking the Language Challenge Exam.
+The Delta School District, offers students the opportunity to write Language Challenge Exams.
+For additional information, see the “Language Challenge Exam Section” of the WGSS Counselling & Careers Website or speak to a counsellor.
+Students must register through WGSS/Langley District by the first week in October to write this exam.
+The exam takes place at the end of January in Delta.

 - Scholarships: The District Scholarship Handbook has important information for all students interested in applying for scholarships.
 The District Scholarship Website has a searchable database.
-This website is accessible through the WGSS Counselling & Careers website – Scholarship Section.
+This website is accessible through the WGSS Counselling & Careers Website – Scholarship Section.
 There will be a Scholarship Information Meeting for Gr.
-12 students during FLEX during the last week of September.
-Student will learn about the high achievement national leadership awards which require a school nomination (Loran; TD Leadership Award; U of T National Book Award).
+12 students in mid-September.
+Student will learn about the application process for the high achievement national leadership awards which require school nomination (TD Leadership Award; U of T National Book Award, Western U) and also the BC scholarships that require school nomination (BC Excellence; Cmolik).
 All students interested in applying for scholarships, should begin preparing the following documents:

 - Comprehensive Resume (sample in District Scholarship Handbook)